kkredit/confronting-wicked-crypto/notes/timeline.md

 ## From kehl_right_2015

+- 1976: ITAR is passed--"products that contained strong encryption had been controlled under the International Traffic in Arms Regulations and subject to strict export requirements."
 - 1993: Clinton white house introduces Clipper Chip
 - 1994: Industry reacts negatively to the proposal
 - 1994: Matt Blaze discovers a flaw in the chip design